paulfioravanti/presentations/code_quality/README.md

 on January 8, 2013.

-The Keynote file used to make this presentation isn't included in this repository as it's over 1 GB in size, but ff you really want it for some reason, you can [contact me](https://twitter.com/paulfioravanti).
+The Keynote file used to make this presentation isn't included in this repository as it's over 1 GB in size, but if you really want it for some reason, you can [contact me](https://twitter.com/paulfioravanti).

 ## Other Resources